keras-team/keras-io/examples/timeseries/md/timeseries_classification_from_scratch.md

 <div class="k-default-codeblock">
 ```
-('Failed to import pydot.
-You must `pip install pydot` and install graphviz (https://graphviz.gitlab.io/download/), ', 'for `pydotprint` to work.')
+You must install pydot (`pip install pydot`) and install graphviz (see instructions at https://graphviz.gitlab.io/download/) for plot_model/model_to_dot to work.

 ```
 </div>